Blekka141/alx-higher_level_programming-/README.md

 ### 0x0F-python-object_relational_mapping
 - Connecting Python classes to MySQL databases using SQLAlchemy and performing CRUD operations.

+### 0x10.
+Python - Network #0
+- Basics of network programming in Python, focusing on interacting with web resources using HTTP.

+### 0x11.
+Python - Network #1
+- Network programming in Python.
+Dives deeper into using the Python packages `urllib` and `requests` for interacting with web resources.

 ### 0x12-javascript-warm_up
 - Basics of JavaScript for web programming.